Skip to content →

 Township High School District 211 – High School and Academy

 Background: School psychology has played an important role in District 211 since well before the advent of P.L.
 94-142.
-The district has long appreciated the contributions school psychologists make not only in addressing the educational needs of students with disabilities but in facilitating the education and development of all students.
-The district employs approximately 20 school psychologists in its five high schools and two therapeutic day school buildings.
+The District has long appreciated the contributions school psychologists make not only in addressing the educational needs of students with disabilities but in facilitating the education and development of all students.
+The District employs approximately 20 school psychologists in its five high schools and two therapeutic day school buildings.
 School psychologists have important and varied roles in District 211.
 They provide many clinical/counseling services in addition to the psychodiagnostic, special education-related duties, and other duties often performed by school psychologists.
 They also have significant oversight responsibilities, including chairing IEP meetings, serving as the local education agency (LEA) representative at those meetings, consulting with parents and staff members as to special education, mental health, and child protection laws, policies, procedures, etc. School psychologists provide a wide array of services including consultation, counseling, assessment, crisis intervention, prevention, in-service training, program development, and research.
-District 211 is committed to training school psychology interns as a contribution to the profession, to its future practitioners, and to the students and families that will be served by those District 211 teams.
+District 211 is committed to training school psychology interns as a contribution to the profession, to its future practitioners, and to the students and families that are served by those District 211 teams.
 We welcome the opportunity to make this contribution, and we take seriously our obligation to provide a thorough, valuable, and rewarding training experience.

 District 211 – High School Track (#113233)

 Therapeutic Assessments: During the course of the year, the psychologist intern will also complete a series of therapeutic assessments.
-Therapeutic assessments are a leadership opportunity in which in the intern coordinates and conducts the triennial re-evaluations of all District 211 students placed in private therapeutic day schools and residential facilities in collaboration with the therapeutic day school and residential facility personnel.
+Therapeutic assessments are a leadership opportunity in which the intern coordinates and conducts the triennial re-evaluations of all District 211 students placed in private therapeutic day schools and residential facilities in collaboration with therapeutic day school and residential facility personnel.
 These cases are typically clinically complex and provide interns with unique opportunities to further develop their case conceptualization and assessment skills.
 These cases also provide opportunities to interact and collaborate with inpatient, outpatient, residential, child protection, advocacy, and legal personnel and to observe intensive settings for very specialized student needs.
 In order to afford interns the opportunity of being supervised by psychologists with different styles and orientations, the supervision of therapeutic assessment cases may be provided by psychologists other than the intern’s primary supervisor.

 Peer Consultation/Training Opportunities: Interns are provided with a variety of opportunities to develop their skills.
 All psychologists and psychologist interns meet on a monthly basis to share literature, ideas, and expertise related to assessment, intervention, prevention and research.
 In addition, all of the district’s psychologists meet monthly to address issues related to procedural, diagnostic, legal, ethical, professional, and other matters.
 Interns attend selected community-based seminars, workshops and professional association conferences during the course of the year and are included in all relevant trainings related to district-wide protocols and procedures relevant to psychologists.